Jon Mann's Photo

 What I Can Share with Hosts

 I have hosted many couch surfers since 2008, most were responsible and considerate.
 I usually feed them or they cook for themselves if they have a special diet.
-I give priority to couch surfers who have hosted me and almost always provide my couch surfers with a glowing reference.
+I am inundated with requests I have to turn down, but I give priority to couch surfers who have hosted me.
+I almost always give my couchsurfers a glowing reference.

 Couchsurfing isn't the same since it became corporate.
 It used to be free after you hosted three Couchsurfers.
 Now there is no incentive to be a host so most people let their membership lapse if they're not traveling.
-As a result I am inundated with requests I have to turn down.

 Countries I’ve Visited